Home & Contents FAQs

 General

-If you are renovating your home or unit, we will not cover any loss or damage to, or caused by, connected with or arising from those building extensions, alterations or renovations (other than the cover available under ‘Legal Liability’) including:
+If you are renovating your home or unit, we don’t cover loss or damage caused by, connected with, or arising from, or legal liability for or caused by, connected with, or arising from building works to the home or unit or parts of the home or unit (other than the cover available under ‘Legal liability’), including any of the following:

 Our Home and Contents Insurance policies do not cover new buildings during construction.

 No, GIO Home and Contents Insurance does not cover loss or damage caused by insects, vermin, or rodents – including termites.
+However, we’ll cover damage they cause if covered by insured events ‘Fire (including bushfire)’ or ‘Escape of liquid’.

 We provide cover for carpets under GIO Contents Insurance, but not GIO Home Building Insurance.